greenelab/manubot-gpt-manuscript/manuscript.md

 Fine-tuning using preprint-publication pairs [@doi:10.1371/journal.pbio.3001470] may help to identify sections or phrases likely to be changed during peer review.
 Our approach used GPT-3 to process each paragraph of the text, but it lacked a contextual thread between queries, which mainly affected the Results and Methods sections.
 Using chatbots that retain context, such as [OpenAI's ChatGPT](https://openai.com/blog/chatgpt), could enable the revision of individual paragraphs while considering previously processed text.
-Once an official API becomes available for ChatGPT, we plan to update our workflow to support this strategy.
+Since an official [ChatGPT API](https://openai.com/blog/introducing-chatgpt-and-whisper-apis) became available recently, we plan to update our workflow to support this strategy.
 Other open models, such as BLOOM [@arxiv:2211.05100], GLM [@arxiv:2210.02414], or OPT [@arxiv:2205.01068], provide similar capabilities but lack the user-friendly OpenAI API.
 Despite these limitations, we found that models captured the main ideas and generated a revision that often communicated the intended meaning more clearly and concisely.
 It is important to note, however, that our assessment of performance in case studies was necessarily subjective, as there could be writing styles that are not widely shared across researchers.